1backend/1backend/docs-source/docs/writing-custom-services/system-design-guidelines.md

   "__comment_limit": "Limit is the maximum number of users to return.",

   "afterTime": "2023-01-01T00:00:00Z",
   "__comment_afterTime": "AfterTime is a time in RFC3339 format.
-It is used to paginate the results when the `orderByField` is set to `createdAt` or `updatedAt`.
+It is used to paginate the results when the `orderBy` is set to `createdAt` or `updatedAt`.
 The results will be returned after this time.",

-  "orderByDesc": false,
+  "order": "desc",
-  "orderByField": "createdAt",
+  "orderBy": "createdAt",

   "count": false,
   "__comment_count": "Count is a flag that indicates if the count of the users should be returned."